Abhi7230/expense-intelligence/README.md

 The app remembers your categorizations:
 - First time: "Chai Wala" → You select "Food/Chai"
 - Next time: "Chai Wala" → Auto-categorized as "Food/Chai" ✅

+### App Knowledge Base
+100+ Indian apps pre-mapped with friendly names and categories:
+- Food Delivery: Zomato, Swiggy, Dominos, etc.
+- Transport: Uber, Ola, Rapido, Namma Yatri
+- Shopping: Amazon, Flipkart, Myntra, Meesho
+- Payment: GPay, PhonePe, Paytm, BHIM
+- And more: Travel, Groceries, Healthcare, Entertainment, Finance, Recharge

+### Top Spending Apps
+A ranked leaderboard card showing which apps you spend the most through, with:
+- Gold/Silver/Bronze medal emojis for top 3
+- Transaction count per app
+- Proportional spending bars

+### Spending Breakdown Bar
+A visual proportional bar showing category-wise spend distribution with color-coded legends.

+## 🔒 Privacy

+- 📱 All data stored locally on YOUR phone — Room database, no cloud
+- 🚫 We NEVER collect, store, or share your personal or financial data
+- 🤖 The only internet calls are to Groq AI (brief text summaries) and Splitwise API (if you connect it)
+- 🔔 Notification access reads ONLY payment notifications — not personal messages
+- 🗑️ Uninstall the app = ALL data permanently deleted
+- 🔑 No accounts, no login (except optional Splitwise), no tracking, no analytics

 ## 🤝 Contributing